nicklleite/icm-base-system/README.md

 # ICM - Information & Content Management

 Hey there!
 Glad you came.
-My name is Nicholas and this is the ICM (Yeah yeah, I know... i'm not good with cool software names).
-I'm web developer from Ribeirao Preto, Sao Paulo, Brazil, South America, Americas, Earth...
+My name is Nicholas and I'm full stack web developer focusing on Back-End development.
+I'm from Ribeirão Preto, São Paulo, Brazil, South America, Earth...
+And this is the ICM (Yeah yeah, I know... i'm not good with cool software names).

 This project is my favorite one, mainly because i've grown a big passion for making information management more easy, no matter if you use computers for 2